austince/dirtybomb/README.md

 ## Building
 Loosely trying to base this on how d3 manages its modularity.
-- Requires node / gulp
+- Requires node / gulp / babel / all that jazz <-- These are not working yet
+- Run using npm: `npm run build`

 ## Testing
 Using karma and jasmine